meilers2202/JAVASelflearning/README.md

 1. Navigate in your web browser to: http://localhost/phpmyadmin
 2. On the Left side go to New and Create a new database named zahlensystem2.
 3. Select the zahlensystem2 database and create a table inside it named user.
-4. Start the Application
+4. Start your IDE (standard VSCode)
-5. Run the Java application zahlensystem2.java.
+5. Install Extension Pack for Java
+6. Rightclick the zahlensystem2.java
+7. Run it